Advanced-computer-lab-2024/wingGo/README.md

 - View current and past orders.
 - Rate a product I purchased.
 - Review a product I purchased.
+- Select the currency in which I want to view prices.
 - View order details and status.
 - Cancel an order.
 - See the refund from a cancelled order in my wallet.